ods/aiokafka-todo/README.md

 ```
 Node.js 12 actions are deprecated.
 Please update the following actions to use Node.js 16: actions/checkout@v2, actions/setup-python@v2, actions/cache@v1.
 For more information see: https://github.blog/changelog/2022-09-22-github-actions-all-actions-will-begin-running-on-node16-instead-of-node12/.
 ```

+## Fix towncrier flow

+We need to update instruction and keep `CHANGES` directory.
+Otherwise supporters [don't understand what to do](https://github.com/aio-libs/aiokafka/pull/912#issuecomment-1660290007).